-Active ingredient(s): 2,4-DB amine

-Rate: 1.0-3.0 qt/a Adjuvants: none.
+Active ingredient(s): 2,4-DB amine Rate: 1.0-3.0 qt/a Adjuvants: none.
+Maximum alfalfa height that can be treated (inches): 3

 Pest timing: POST.
 Treat when annual broadleaves are less than 3 inches tall or wide.
 Remarks: Controls common broadleaf weeds in alfalfa.
 May not adequately control overwintered weeds.
 Alfalfa should be healthy and actively growing for greatest crop safety.
 Significant alfalfa injury may occur if the temperature will exceed 90°F up to 3 days after application.
 Some stem twisting and malformation may occur, but plants usually outgrow these symptoms.